 I guess there’s a reason people are advised to consult their tax professional! : )

 - medical tourism and taxes

-- is medical tourism tax deductible
+- medical tourism deductible